Credit Cards Cash Back Credit Cards

 • Credits to a mortgage or loan account

 Remember when I said this wasn't a great card for travel?
 It's not, even though you can technically redeem your earnings through Wells Fargo's travel portal.
-While there are times where you might want to book travel through a card's portal (for example, some Chase cards may offer rewards boosts or hotel credits if you book through Chase Travel℠), it can be easier to book directly with an airline or hotel.
+While there are times when you might want to book travel through a card's portal (for example, some Chase cards may offer rewards boosts or hotel credits if you book through Chase Travel℠), it can be easier to book directly with an airline or hotel.

 Still, it's nice to have the option to do either to check for the best prices.
 But Wells Fargo doesn't let you transfer your Active Cash earnings to a travel partner, such as an airline or hotel brand, so you can't maximize your loyalty rewards with one of these programs.
 This is disappointing since Wells Fargo's transfer partners are decent, and the Wells Fargo Autograph® Card and Wells Fargo Autograph Journey℠ Card qualify for transfers.